cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

       operationId: get_replica_by_name
       parameters:
         - name: name
-          description: name of the virtual directory
           in: path
           required: true
           type: string
+          description: The name of the replica
       produces:
         - application/json
       responses: